lesstif/php-jira-rest-client/README.md

 Update a project.
 Only non null values sent in JSON will be updated in the project.

-Values available for the assigneeType field are: "PROJECT_LEAD" and "UNASSIGNED".
+Values available for the assigneeType field are: 'PROJECT_LEAD' and 'UNASSIGNED'.

 [See Jira API reference](https://docs.atlassian.com/software/jira/docs/api/REST/latest/#api/2/project-updateProject)